mycontroller-org/documentation/content/en/docs/getting-started/install-natsio.md

 [nats.io](https://nats.io/) server can be installed in different way.
 Here we are focusing to setup it on docker and NatsIO 2.2.2 version.

 {{< alert title="Note" >}}
-Assuming that you are running all the commands as a `root` user.
+Assuming that you are running all the commands as a `root` user.<br>
 If you are running from non-root user, you should include `sudo` in the beginning of the commands.
 {{< /alert >}}